SlyRemarks/docs/README.md

 ![N.American electricity supply - final transformer voltages](files/EINA210423/N_America_Fig_1.webp)

-*Figure 1.
-North American domestic electricity supply - final transformer voltages.*
+<sub>Figure 1.
+North American domestic electricity supply - final transformer voltages.</sub>

 The voltage tolerance is ±5% and the imbalance between the two legs has been reported to be better than 2 V, although there is no actual specification regarding voltage imbalance.
-Load centre (circuit breaker panel) layout enables an electrician to distribute the loads between the two legs when the wiring is installed.
+A load centre (circuit breaker panel) layout enables an electrician to distribute the loads between the two legs when the wiring is installed.
 Standard practice among US electricians is to connect the circuits to the breakers in numerical sequence, with odd numbered breakers connected to one leg and even numbered